 CENTRAL PARK CLUB

 Worth a stop to enjoy a drink in the lovely outdoor seating under the restaurant’s beautiful bougainvillea.
-Live music in the evenings when there is live music – a great vibe.
+Best to visit in the evenings when there is live music – a great vibe.

-My favorite restaurant on Hvar.
 Make reservations well in advance, and request an outdoor table.
 This is the most popular restaurant on the island.
 Menu highlights include grilled John Dory, Gregada, grilled scampi and the selection of gnocchi.
-Reservations are a must.

 Popular bar overlooking the water that is a great vibe for sunset drinks.
 It’s a 20-minute walk to Falko Bar from Hvar Town along picturesque coastline.